Lambe Institute for Translational Research

 The Lambe Institute for Translational Research was opened by An Taoiseach, Enda Kenny in 2015.
 Built on the grounds of University Hospital Galway, it further enhances an ecosystem that links education, research, innovation and healthcare in the west of Ireland.

 On the lower two levels these scientific advances are carefully applied in a clinical setting in the Health Research Board Clinical Research Facility.
 Currently there are over 100 clinical trials underway involving people with cancer, diabetes, cardiovascular disease, amongst others.
-As NUI Galway's profile as a centre of biomedical research continues to grow, with research groups such as CÚRAM, REMEDI, BCR and many others, making major contributions to pressing medical challenges, this facility is a tremendous national and international resource.
+As University of Galway's profile as a centre of biomedical research continues to grow, with research groups such as CÚRAM, REMEDI, BCR and many others, making major contributions to pressing medical challenges, this facility is a tremendous national and international resource.

 Some examples of the types of studies undertaken in the Lambe Institute for Translational Research will include: